SchweizerischeBundesbahnen/netzgrafik-editor-frontend/documentation/CREATE_CONNECTIONS.md

 ### Delete connections

-To delete a connection, simply release the pin outside of a node.
+To delete a connection, simply release the pin outside of the node.

 ![''](./animated_images/compressed/2024-1-25_DeleteConnections-001.gif)